-Since the first Digital Teaching Fellowships were awarded in 2014, the program has energized several cohorts of full-time faculty members to re-design courses, embedding cutting-edge classroom technologies for engaging students.
-Academic department chairs have agreed overwhelmingly that the program not only improved instruction by the Fellows, but also spread enthusiasm for our new classroom technologies throughout their departments.
-Camden deans Ganesh, Lindenmeyer, Cahill, and Robinson have funded the program anew for 2017.
+Since the first Digital Teaching Fellowships were awarded in 2014, the program has energized several cohorts of full-time faculty members to re-design courses with a focus on digital tools and to implement effective pedagogical practices.
+Academic department chairs agree that the program not only improves instruction by the Fellows, but also spreads enthusiasm for teaching techniques among colleagues.
+Camden deans Nickitas, Kim and Marchitello, and Rutgers Law co-deans Mutcherson and Lopez, have funded the program anew for 2020.

-Full-time Rutgers-Camden faculty, if you are interested in joining this distinguished fellowship, please complete the online application below no later than April 17, 2017.
-No baseline digital experience is required, but we ask that you designate at least one class you will be teaching in Fall 2017 or Spring 2018 that will be the target for the skills you learn as a fellow.
-The group is limited to 21 participants.
+Full-time Camden and Rutgers Law faculty, if you are interested in joining this distinguished fellowship, please complete the online application below no later than April 13, 2020.
+No baseline digital experience is required, but you must designate at least one online class you will be teaching in Fall 2020 or Spring 2021 that you will design or re-design over this summer.
+The group is limited to 25 participants.

 - Fellows must commit to:

-- two full-day workshops on Tuesday, May 23rd and Wednesday, May 24th
+- two full-day workshops on the Camden campus on Wednesday, May 27th and Thursday, May 28th;

-- the completed re-design of the proposed course; and
+- the completed design of the proposed online course; and

 - a stipend of $500 upon May workshops completion; and

-- a second stipend of $500 after presentation of the course re-design.
+- a second stipend of $500 after roundtable discussion